 Why Valet is the best choice

-One of the main reasons why Valet is the best choice for businesses looking for WordPress help is that it provides full service, instead of just standard WordPress maintenance.
-In other words, it’s a one-stop-shop for managing your entire WordPress website or WooCommerce store.
+One of the main reasons why Valet is the best choice for businesses looking for WordPress help is that it provides full service instead of just standard WordPress maintenance.
+In other words, it’s a one-stop shop for managing your entire WordPress website or WooCommerce store.

-When it comes to finding good WordPress help for your business, you need to think long term.
+When it comes to finding good WordPress help for your business, you need to think long-term.
 Ask yourself:

 What happens after you get support?
 Will you be able to do the work you need to do?
 What if it’s development-related?

 You don’t want to end up in situations where you’re vetting service providers on freelance websites for specific tasks.
-You might end up hiring a freelancer one month to take care of WordPress maintenance and a few more people the next month to help with WordPress development.
+You might end up hiring a freelancer for one month to take care of WordPress maintenance and a few more people the next month to help with WordPress development.
 You’ll have to keep continually on top of who has done what, why, and when, and end up becoming an impromptu project manager for a project you don’t even understand!